 HIV infection affects people globally.
 Sub-Saharan Africa remains the most affected part of the world.
 Still, other regions significantly affected by HIV include Asia and the Pacific, Latin America, the Caribbean, Eastern Europe, and Central Asia.

 What can travelers do to prevent HIV?

-- Do not share needles or any devices that can break the skin.
-That includes needles for tattoos, piercings, and acupuncture.
+- Do not inject drugs or share needles or other devices that can break the skin.
+If you do inject drugs, use only new, sterile syringes and needles.

-- If you receive medical or dental care, make sure the equipment is disinfected or sanitized.
+- If you get medical or dental care abroad, make sure the equipment is unused or properly sterilized.